muhme/joomla-branches-tester/README.md

 are adjusted in the configuration file `Cypress.config.cy.mjs`.
 Secondly, a Joomla installation is performed with the Joomla System Tests.

-:warning: The overall database content is lost.
-For example, Joomla Patch Tester component needs to be installed again.

 Five variants are available:
 * mariadbi – MariaDB with MySQLi (improved)
 * mariadb – MariaDB with MySQL PDO (PHP Data Objects)